Information updated 16/04/2019

-We take no responsibility for the accuracy of this information.
-Changes happen quickly and often quietly so please clarify the below information with the www.gov.uk website.
+We can not take responsibility for the accuracy of this information as Universal credit changes happen quickly and often quietly so please clarify the below information if in doubt.

-Home educators were and are tied to the same rules as a schooled family, you will be expected to work (see tables below).
-However the jobcentre are not allowed to tell you to use school as a child care option.
+Home educators are tied to the same rules as a schooled family, you will be expected to work.
+However the job centre are not allowed to tell you to use school as a child care option.
 We suggest not mentioning home education to the JC as we hear all too often people have their claims cancelled, or extra demands placed on them.
 You can look for evening work or daytime work etc, what ever suits you the best.
 There are home ed friendly child minders out there too.